Last updated:

 Shelter

-In the short-term, core relief items will be needed, including tents, sleeping mats and mosquito nets.
-Providing shelter kits and materials for rehabilitating damaged houses must be a priority from the beginning and will assist families with restoring their houses.
+Providing shelter kits and materials for rehabilitating damaged houses must be a priority from the beginning and helps families with restoring their houses.
 Technical capacity for assessing the structural integrity of damaged and potentially hazardous houses will also be required.

-With nearly 8 million people displaced, significant resources are needed to provide emergency shelter and assist with shelter self-recovery, repair and reconstruction.
-As of May 2023, needs within the shelter and non-food items sector remained significant, with funding gaps persisting.
-Approximately 61% of the sector’s funding requirements were unfulfilled.
+With nearly 8 million people displaced, significant resources are needed to assist with shelter self-recovery, repair and reconstruction.

 Health

-Public infrastructure damage may hamper people’s ability to reach health care, so ensuring access to these services is important.
+Public infrastructure damage hampered people’s ability to reach health care, so ensuring access to these services is important.
 In addition to securing essential medicines and equipment to treat injured people, efforts to mitigate the risk of outbreaks of communicable and infectious diseases are critical, particularly in camps and where water, sanitation and hygiene facilities were damaged.
-Strengthening and expanding disease surveillance, outbreak prevention and control is a high priority.
+Strengthening and expanding disease surveillance, outbreak prevention and control was a high priority.

 According to UNICEF in a statement released on March 21, 2023, “Six months after catastrophic floods struck Pakistan, more than 10 million people, including children, living in flood-affected areas remain deprived of safe drinking water, leaving families with no alternative but to drink and use potentially disease-ridden water.”

 Unsafe water and poor sanitation are key underlying causes of malnutrition.
-Access to safe and sufficient water, sanitation and hygiene measures are needed.
+Restoring access to safe and sufficient water, sanitation and hygiene measures were needed.

 The Center for Disaster Philanthropy (CDP) has a Global Recovery Fund that provides an opportunity for donors to meet the ongoing and ever-expanding challenges presented by global crises.